Last Updated on October 25, 2021 by Michael

 Want to rent a Tesla?
 Maybe you are curious about driving an electric car.
 Or perhaps you want to see if the driving experience lives up to its hype.
 Whatever your motivation, it’s easier to rent a Tesla now that more firms are including these cars in their fleets.

-What a difference a few years makes.
-Not long ago, only two traditional major rental car companies offered the opportunity to rent a Tesla: Enterprise, through its Exotics division, and Hertz, through its Dream Cars Collection.
-But today, several more car rental companies offer the opportunity to rent a Tesla, including National, Avis and Sixt.
+You can rent a Tesla from Enterprise through its Exotics division, as well as through National, Avis and Sixt.
 It must be said, however, that for each of these companies, the supply of Teslas is often limited to only a few major airport locations.

 Incidentally, Tesloop has served as a long-term test bed for Tesla, which had decided upon an eight-year, infinite mile warranty.
 Much of the Tesloop fleet travels between 17,000 and 20,000 miles per month, shuttling between various sites (either with a Tesloop employee driver or a renter driving).
 And while Tesloop has the highest-mileage Tesla vehicles on the planet, the company does offer the cheapest option to drive a Tesla vehicle on the Los Angeles to San Diego loop.